An Introduction to Neural Data Compression: Learned quantization and rate control

 This can be viewed as a scalar version of the VQ approach, but with a fixed quantization grid equal to the set of integers.
 The assumption of a uniform quantization grid with width 1 can generally be justified by using a sufficiently flexible pair of transforms $(f,g)$, which can warp the quantization grid in arbitrary ways if needed \cite{balle2016end}\cite{balle2021ntc}.
-Compared to VQ, uniform quantization is cheap to compute.
-Moreover, by embedding the integer-valued discrete representation $\hatz$ in $\mathbb{R}^{N}$, an entropy model can be conveniently specified in terms of a continuous density model, allowing for simpler differentiable rate surrogates than in approaches based on categorically distributed entropy models (e.g., \cite{agustsson2017soft}\cite{li2017learning, mentzer2018conditional}).
+Compared to VQ, uniform quantization (and more generally, scalar quantization) is cheap to compute.
+Moreover, by embedding the integer-valued discrete representation $\hatz$ in $\mathbb{R}^{N}$, an entropy model can be conveniently specified in terms of a continuous density model, allowing for simpler differentiable rate surrogates than in approaches based on categorically distributed entropy models (e.g., \cite{agustsson2017soft}\cite{li2017learning}\cite{mentzer2018conditional}).
 Such an entropy model $P$ is defined by an underlying density $p$, exactly as in a discretized density model (Eq.~\ref{eq:discretized-density-model}),

 We defer details on the choice of $p$ to Section~\ref{sec:entropy-models}, and now discuss a few representative neural compression approaches based on this form of entropy model and integer-valued $\hatz$.
-In the rest of this sub-section, $\bu \sim \mathcal{U} \left([-0.5, 0.5)^N \right)$ is a r.v. with the uniform density $\mathcal{U}$ on the hypercube $[-0.5, 0.5)^N$.
+In the rest of this sub-section, $\bu \sim \mathcal{U} \left([-0.5, 0.5)^n \right)$ is a random sample drawn from the uniform density $\mathcal{U}$ on the hypercube $[-0.5, 0.5)^n$.

-\textbf{UQ + STE.} Theis et al. \cite{theis2017cae} proposed to train with uniform quantization and approximately differentiate through it by STE, using the identity gradient on the backward pass.
+\textbf{UQ + STE.} \citeauthor{theis2017cae} \cite{theis2017cae} proposed to train with uniform quantization and approximately differentiate through it by STE, using the identity gradient on the backward pass.
 For rate control, they optimized the same rate upper bound as on the LHS of Eq.~\ref{eq:continuou-ll-rate-ub}, replacing the code length $- \log_2 \pent(\hatz)$ by the differentiable upper bound $ \EX_\bu[ -\log_2 p(\hatz + \bu)]$.